Learning in networks#

 However, there are learning theories that conceptualize learning from a network perspective.
 In other words, they have distint opinions about how learning is fundamentally a network process, how networks support learning, and/or how learning shapes networks.
 Exploring these theoretical ideas would help in two ways:

-As illustrated by this figure from Poquet & Chen (in press), a social network of learners can be constructed in different ways based on distinctive views of learning including knowledge building, networked learning, and connectivism.
+As illustrated by this figure from Poquet & Chen (2024), a social network of learners can be constructed in different ways based on distinctive views of learning including knowledge building, networked learning, and connectivism.

 At the core of each network model, we ask: What is about the generative processes of learning according to the network-based view of learning?
 The answer to this question differs across these three theories.